Axel-ex/Webserv/README.md

 - **Logging:** A singleton `Log` class manages console output with various verbosity levels.
 It supports hierarchical log levels such as `ERROR`, `WARNING`, `INFO`, and `DEBUG`.
 Log entries include timestamps and are color-coded based on severity.

-- **Configuration Management:** The `Config` singleton class parses the configuration file and stores settings such as ports, resource paths, and error pages.
-This class provides easy access to configuration details throughout the server.
+- **Parsing:** The `Parser` class parses the configuration file by tokenizing its content and performing synthax check on the tokens.
+It then stores settings such as ports, resource paths, and error pages among others in Config objects to then create the servers.

+- **Cluster:** The `Cluster` class stores the servers and the file descriptor to poll.
+Upon receiving an event, it will match the right instance of the a Server object and call the `acceptIncomingConnection()` to create a new file descriptor for client server communication.

 - **Server Class:** The `Server` class encapsulates the core logic, from initialization (socket creation, binding) to client handling (accepting connections, serving requests).
 It integrates all components, ensuring smooth server operation.